Tips

 Cons of Long-Term Rentals:

-• Tenant risks: Long-term leases come with legal complexities, including tenant protection laws in San Diego, which require landlords to provide relocation assistance (2-3 months’ rent) for no-fault evictions.
+• Tenant risks: Legal complexities, including relocation assistance laws in San Diego, may apply for no-fault evictions.

 Which Option is Best?